practicingruby/practicing-ruby-paid/posts/v6/003-parsing-json.md

 ### Keeping Track of Events

-The handler we will build will simply keep track of events sent to us by the parser.
+The handler we build will simply keep track of events sent to us by the parser.
 This creates tree-like data structure that we'll use to convert JSON to Ruby.

 ```ruby
 module RJSON